 Students interested in a transfer program in fire science should see an academic advisor for an educational plan.
-Credit Hours Required: 60-72

-- A. Foundation Studies (12 credits) - 1.
-College Composition or Applied Communication Credits: 6 Note: Students preparing for transfer must complete College Composition I & II. - 2.
-Numeracy (Quantitative Literacy) Credits: 3 - 3.
-Critical Thinking Credits: 3 - B. Area Studies (7 credits) - 1.
-Physical and Biological Science Credits: 4 - 2.
-Behavioral Science or Social Science Credits: 3
+Note: Students preparing for transfer must complete College Composition I & II.

+- College Composition or Applied Communication Credits: 6 - Mathematics Credits: 3 - Physical and Biological Science Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Science Credits: 61